 Of 38 patients hospitalised with moderate respiratory disease 37 were able to complete their treatment course and recovered; only 1/38 required mechanical ventilation and this patient was the only death in the full analysis group.

-Potential COVID-19 treatment
+Potential for Veyonda as a COVID-19 treatment

 Veyonda is being positioned as an anti-inflammatory drug in COVID-19 patients with moderate disease, providing protection from a hyper-inflammatory response while still allowing a protective immune response to the SARS-CoV-2 virus

 Noxopharm claims Veyonda has potential for use in both in-hospital and outpatient management.

 Approaches are now being made to have this treatment included in funded platform clinical trials.

 The key to the current studies is the identification of the enzyme, TANK-binding kinase 1 (TBK1), as the molecular target of idronoxil in terms of its anti-inflammatory properties.